 In fact, every individual ‘meat’ chicken in a shed has less space than a hen kept in a cage, yet these products proudly display the misleading cage-free label.

 The same is true of the ‘hormone-free’ label.
-Hormones are sometimes used overseas to increase growth rate.
+Hormones are sometimes used overseas to increase growth rates.
 However, no chickens in New Zealand are given hormones.
-In fact, this is a practice rarely done in any animal farming, yet the label implies a product of higher standard.
+In fact, this is a practice rarely done in any animal farming, yet the label implies a product of a higher standard.